 Change the internet router to permit the use of port 2nnn.

 The above is already sufficient for use.
 Read https://help.ubuntu.com/lts/serverguide/openssh-server.html for more configurations, if desired.

 Install SSH client on Windows

 Download Putty from https://www.putty.org/ and install.

-Enter the Host Name, highlight Default Settings and press Save:
+Enter the Host Name, change the Port to 2nnn, highlight Default Settings and press Save:

 "Only on clean exit" is the default.
 When the server's terminal window is exited with "exit" or "logoff", the PuTTY screen and connection would only close if other processes using the PuTTY connection have all been closed.

 Accept the next screen to confirm the server's security key shown, if trusted.
 This would be necessary for the first time only.